sudamkalpage/Web-Development/TypeScript/readme.txt

 /* Var  */
 Let Vs Var :Always use let.
-Let is the best with relavant scope. any type is not recommended.
+Let is the best with relavant scope. any type is not recommended(use unknown type instead).
 Always define the type. enum is easier.(always try to decalre valuess explicitly)

 /*Fnc*/